corsairmarks/nonbinary_leaders/mod/README.md

 	* More legible font for thumbnail
 * 1.2.0 Add `on_action` to flag mod as installed when loading a single-player game
 * 2.0.0 Update for Stellaris version 3.1.* "Lem"
     * Simplify leader re-creation code with new features from 3.1.1
     * Simplify leader re-creation code to use `clone_leader` instead, eliminating redundant checks
     * Origin: Clone Army species that are infertile will not randomize their gender presentation
 	* Unfortunately, currently not able to offer an event to choose your starting ruler's pronouns without the portrait changing
 * 2.1.0 Improve gender presentation swaps to also use cloned leaders - leaders who alter their gender presentation now reliably have the correct portrait
+	* Present a dialog at game start which will allows each player to choose whether their initial ruler identifies as nonbinary

 ## Source Code